Infinity-operads and Day convolution in Goodwillie calculus: Derivatives of spectrum-valued functors

 and a natural transformation of functors $\cat{F}_{\cat{C}} \times \cat{F}_{\cat{C}} \to \spectra$ of the form

 that induces equivalences of mapping spaces

-for an arbitrary functor $\mathsf{C}: \cat{F}_{\cat{C}} \to \spectra$.
-Note that we use $\smsh$ to denote both the smash product of spectra and the objectwise smash product on $\cat{F}_{\cat{C}}$, as appropriate.
+for an arbitrary functor ${C}: \cat{F}_{\cat{C}} \to \spectra$.
+Note that we use the symbol $\smsh$ on the right-hand side to denote both the smash product of spectra and the objectwise smash product on $\cat{F}_{\cat{C}}$.
 We define convolution of more than two functors in a similar way. \end{definition}

-\begin{remark} Definition~\ref{def:Day} says that Day convolution is a left Kan extension, and it follows that the convolution is unique up to equivalence.
-In the cases we care about, we will prove existence directly, primarily via Lemma~\ref{lem:Day} below.
-In Section~\ref{sec:operad}, we will use work of Glasman~\cite{glasman:2016} to construct a symmetric monoidal $\infty$-category whose monoidal structure represents the Day convolution, at least for functors on a small symmetric monoidal subcategory of $\cat{F}_{\cat{C}}$. \end{remark}
+\begin{remark} Definition~\ref{def:Day} says that Day convolution is a left Kan extension and implies that it is unique up to equivalence.
+In the cases we care about, we will prove existence directly, primarily via Lemma~\ref{lem:Day} below. \end{remark}

-The main result of this section is the following relationship between the \ord{$n$} and \first derivative constructions for functors from $\cat{C}$ to $\spectra$.
+The main result of this section is the following relationship between the \ord{$n$} and $1^{\text{st}}$ derivative constructions for functors from $\cat{C}$ to $\spectra$.

 \begin{theorem} Let $\cat{C}$ be a pointed compactly-generated $\infty$-category, and consider objects $X_1,\dots,X_n \in \spectra(\cat{C})$.
 Then there is a natural equivalence